The 2021 Credit Score Guide – Chapter Four

 The use of your financial data for marketing

 One of the worries that consumers have is that data held about them might be used for marketing purposes.
 They’re concerned that they might be bombarded with offers for financial products which they have no interest in because of data supplied by credit reference agencies.
+It’s important to understand that your personal data is sensitive, so it’s worth it to invest in learning to protect your data online.

 Although credit reference agencies also operate as lead generators, the data that they sell for direct marketing purposes are collected by other means.
 This information is bought from local authorities especially from individuals who haven’t opted out of the full (or open) electoral roll.
 Other data comes from lifestyle questionnaires, consumer surveys and competition entries when you haven’t ticked the box to say you don’t want your information to be passed onto third parties.